iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

+I hear a lot of talking points by people that use [browserify](http://browserify.org/) about not wanting to bundle their JavaScript modules only in production, which is the common strategy that [Require.js](http://requirejs.org/) promotes.
+It is possible, using beefy and r.js to emulate the bundle during development workflow.
+This post will take you through the steps needed to set up that type of environment.

 ## What is beefy?

 [beefy](https://github.com/chrisdickinson/beefy) is a static web server with built-in JavaScript bundling.

-It was made to work with [browserify](https://github.com/substack/node-browserify) by default, but if you use the `--bundler` command line argument, you can specify r.js as your bundler of choice.
+It was made to work with browserify by default, but if you use the `--bundler` command line argument, you can specify r.js as your bundler of choice.

 We are going to use this to run r.js each time our `main.js` file is requested.